Japanese (Irezumi) Tattoos

 Common questions

-- Are the motifs culturally sensitive?
+- Are Japanese motifs culturally sensitive?